Aschaffenburg (district): History

-The Aschaffenburg history goes back to as far as the year 957.
-Initially, being a Roman settlement, it came under the authority of the electors of Mainz in 982 and was chartered in 1173.
+The history of Aschaffenburg goes back as far as the year 957.
+Initially a Roman settlement, it came under the authority of the electors of Mainz in 982 and was chartered in 1173.
 Remains of Roman settlements were found on the river Main.
-There was a Roman military camp in what is today the municipality of Stockstadt am Main.
-After the Roman retreat the region became subject to Alemanni and Franks before eventually being a part of the Electorate of Mainz.
+There was a Roman military camp in today's municipality of Stockstadt am Main.
+After the Roman retreat, the region became subject to Alemanni and Franks before becoming a part of the Electorate of Mainz.
 While the banks of the Main were populated all these centuries, the hills of the Spessart were virtually unsettled until the 13th century.

-The districts of Aschaffenburg and Alzenau were established in 1862, half a century after the region was annexed by the state of Bavaria.
-These districts were merged in 1972 in order to form the present district.
+The districts of Aschaffenburg and Alzenau were established in 1862, half a century after the state of Bavaria had annexed the region.
+Thesdistricts were merged in 1972 to form the present district.

 Geography

 The district is located in the extreme northwest of Bavaria and bounded by Hesse on two sides.
-The Main river forms the western border, though southwest of the town of Aschaffenburg there are also parts on the western river banks incorporated in the district.
+The Main river forms the western border, though southwest of the town of Aschaffenburg, parts on the western river banks are incorporated into the district.
 The south and east of the district extends into the Mittelgebirge Spessart.